epfl-ada/ada-2021-project-flagada/README.md

 ## Research questions

-* Can the number of quotes about climate change be linked to particular events only by using keywords?
+* Who is talking about climate change ?
-* Can we identify the nature of the event according to the content of the quotes on a given day?
+* Do we observe seasonality ?
-* What kind of event is the most impactful ?
+* What do these quotes tell us about politicians and climate ?
-* Optional : How different political parties handle these events (using sentiment analysis)
+* And what about natural events ?

 ## Methods